chiphogg/cppcon-2023-au-units/hogg-cppcon-23.md

 because 5 billion can't fit in a 32-bit integer.
 But the point is that there's another kind of risk with integers: besides _truncation_, there's _overflow_.

-The chrono library strategy for overflow is to provide user-facing types where overflow is unlikely.
+Now of course, chrono takes this into account and they do have a strategy.
+They designed their _primary user-facing_ types to make overflow unlikely.
 Storing nanoseconds in uint32 is _not_ idiomatic chrono usage; you would use `std::chrono::nanoseconds`, which is at least 64 bits.
 But this kind of strategy doesn't scale to a whole system of quantities, where new dimensions can get created on the fly.

 **(click)**